gilch/hebigo/README.md

 print: 1 2 3 : :* 'abc'  sep "/"  # Hotword expression.
 (print(1, 2, 3, *'abc', sep="/"))  # Bracketed expression.
 ```
+However, if a macro named `print` were defined,
-But they would not be the same if `print` were a macro,
+then the hotword version would invoke the macro,
+but the bracketed version would still invoke the builtin,
 because macros can only be invoked in hotword expressions.

 Control words may also be used as hotwords,